certes-ts/certes/packages/composition/README.md

 **Constraints:**
 - First function can accept n parameters
 - All other functions must be unary
-- Maximum depth: 1000 functions
+- Type inference supported for up to 10 functions (nest multiple calls for more)

 ### composeAsync(...fns)